vilemduha/blendercam/scripts/addons/docs/interface.md

 ### [ Movement ]
+The **[ Movement ]** panel handles how the Cutter moves during the Operation, the direction the Cutter spins, and has a little overlap with the **[ Operation Area ]** panel for the most important settings.

 ![CAM Movement](_static/MovementPanel.png)

 - **Milling Type** - is supported only for some of the strategies, sets up how the cutter moves into the material